baltermia/python-spotify/docs/README.md

     Disposition('attachment')
 ```

-Head to [PDF to Base64](#pdf-to-base64) to see how to convert a PDF file to a Base64 string.
+Head to [PDF to Base64](#pdf-to-base64) below to see how to convert a PDF file to a Base64 string.

 And finally we make the request
 ```python